dancomanlive/dagger-fastapi-llm-demo/README.md

-# 🧠 Dagger + FastAPI + OpenAI Chat API
+# 🧠 Dagger + FastAPI + OpenAI Chat API + RAG

-This project is a minimal demo of an AI-powered API using FastAPI, Dagger, and OpenAI.
-The API runs entirely in Docker and exposes simple endpoints that leverage Dagger for containerized function execution.
+This project is a demonstration of an AI-powered API using FastAPI, Dagger, and OpenAI, with a Retrieval-Augmented Generation (RAG) pipeline using Superlinked and Qdrant.
+The API runs entirely in Docker and exposes endpoints that leverage Dagger for containerized function execution.

 Dagger transforms complex software integrations into a clean, cacheable, and parallelizable directed acyclic graph (DAG) of containerized functions.
 Each node in this DAG is a purpose-built container with explicit inputs and outputs, creating natural dependencies between processing steps.
 This design ensures that containers are created on-demand, execute their specific tasks in complete isolation, and terminate after delivering their results, optimizing resource utilization and enhancing security through strict container boundaries.
-For example, the text analysis pipeline creates a clear flow from raw input → container creation → text processing → result extraction → client response, with each step isolated yet seamlessly connected.

 With the introduction of LLM integration, Dagger extends its capabilities by allowing AI agents to interact with these containerized functions.
 The LLM core type enables native integration of LLMs into workflows, allowing them to automatically discover and use available Dagger Functions in the provided environment.
 This means that an LLM can analyze the available tools and select which ones to use to complete assigned tasks, effectively acting as an intelligent orchestrator within the DAG.